ScratchCat458/DownloadUtil/README.md

 # ScratchCat458 DownloadUtil
 Simple file downloading utility written in Java.
+Used in Speelin.

 ## Prerequisites
 - DownloadUtil .jar